hyphanet/plugin-Freereader/README.md

 * Install Freenet version >= 0.7.5
   (not tested with older versions)
 * Start your Freenet node and go to http://127.0.0.1:8888/plugins/
-* Go to “Indexing Plugins”, click on the radio button near “Freereader” and press “Load”
+* Go to “Indexing Plugins”, select “Freereader” and press “Load”
 * Freereader is now ready to use and you should now see the Freereader navigation under the main menu